Russia: Police raid investigative journalists' homes | DW | 29.06.2021

 On Telegram, Proekt journalists wrote that despite the raids, "we will publish it anyway."

-Proekt later said the raids were tied to a defamation case brought over a 2017 film Badanin and Zholobova had worked on.
+Proekt later said the raids were tied to a defamation case brought over a 2017 film editor-in-chief Badanin and journalist Zholobova had worked on.

-It was not immediately clear why Rubin had been detained and his parents' apartment raided.
+It was not immediately clear why deputy editor Rubin had been detained and his parents' apartment raided.

 Political opposition and the media have experienced increasing pressure under Russian President Vladimir Putin.